 Stanley Chang represents District 4 on the Honolulu City Council.
 The district covers Hawaii Kai, Kuliouou, Niu Valley, Aina Haina, Wailupe, Waialae-Iki, Kalani Valley, Kahala, Wilhemina Rise, a portion of Kapahulu, a portion of Kaimuki, Diamond Head, Waikiki and a portion of Ala Moana.

-In April 2013, after Rep. Colleen Hanabusa announced her plans to challenge Sen. Brian Schatz in the Senate, Chang announced he’s running for Hanabusa’s seat.
+In April 2013, after Rep. Colleen Hanabusa announced her plans to challenge Sen. Brian Schatz in the Senate, Chang announced for Hanabusa’s seat.

 Chang replaced Lee Donohue on the council, who temporarily filled Charles Djou‘s former seat.

 He defeated opponent Rich Turbin in the 2010 general election to win the post.

 He was one of seven candidates in the nonpartisan race.
 In the primary, Chang faced off against five other contenders, not including Turbin.
 Shari Berinobis, Jeremy Low, Makani Christensen, Frank De Giacomo and Carl Higashi all fell to the 27 year-old.
 He and Turbin finished first and second, respectively, in the Sept.
 18 race and both advanced to the general.